python-cffi/cffi/doc/source/using.rst

 On Win32, functions can have two main calling conventions: either "cdecl" (the default), or "stdcall" (also known as "WINAPI").
-There are also other, rare calling conventions; these are not supported.
+There are also other rare calling conventions, but these are not supported.
+*New in version 1.3.*

 When you issue calls from Python to C, the implementation is such that it works with any of these two main calling conventions; you don't